des4maisons/til/til.md

+* If you want to run your CI system in docker to build docker images, bind-mount the host docker daemon socket into the CI docker container.
+Your life will be better for it.
+[See this article](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/)
 * If you get this error from chef and the client & node aren't in `knife {client,node} list`, you may need to delete `/etc/chef/client.pem` on the node.